CSUN-Senior-Design/AWS_Cloud_Architecture/Misak:Abdul_WorkingVPC/README.md

 ## Security Groups
 1. Only Allows SSH on CSUNs Network
-    1. 130.166.0.0/16
+    1. 130.166.0.0/16 --> Bastion Instance

-2. Allows SSH from Bastion to Instances in Private Subnets
+2. Allows SSH from Bastion, to Instances in Private Subnets
     1. 192.168.40.0/21 (Only) --> 192.168.0.0/20, 192.168.16.0/20

 ## IGW For Public Subnets